 About me

 I am an Assistant Professor of Computer Science at The University of Texas at Arlington (UTA), a member of the Software Engineering Research Center (SERC) at UTA, the faculty advisor for UTA’s SWE club and a member of the College of Engineering Arlington Women in Engineering organization (COE AWE).
 Here is my current CV.
+I am a recipient of the NSF CAREER Award and the UTA CSE department Rising Star Research Award.

 I am lead professor of SCOPE lab which focuses on improving techniques to show the correctness of all program executions.
 You can explore our projects and see the types of things SCOPE lab gets up too.